Mulberry Charlotte Russe

 WHERE TO BUY SPOTTED LAURELS

 Spotted laurel shrubs are available in varying stages of development from many garden centres and online plant suppliers.
 If you want to buy a single plant online we suggest that Crocus is your best bet.
-They offer a one year plant guarantee, top quality plants and excellent service.
+They offer a five year plant guarantee, top quality plants and excellent service.